 Alliances and Activism showcases activism organized across differences.
 Studies include a feminist analysis of how deaf and hearing women working together share responsibility, and an examination of how intra-cultural variations in New York City and Quebec affect deaf-focus HIV/AIDS programs.
 The third theme, Boundaries and Overlaps, explicitly addresses the relationships between Deaf Studies and Disability Studies.
 Interviews with scholars from both disciplines help define these relationships.
 Another contributor calls for hearing/not-deaf people with disabilities to support their Deaf peers in gaining language access to the United Nations.
 Deaf and Disability Studies: Interdisciplinary Perspectives reveals that different questions often lead to contrary conclusions among their authors, who still recognize that they all have a stake in this partnership.

-Susan Burch is Associate Professor of American Studies and Director of the Center for the Comparative Study of Race and Ethnicity, Middlebury College, Middlebury, VT.
+Susan Burch is an associate professor of American Studies and director of the Center for the Comparative Study of Race and Ethnicity at Middlebury College.

-Alison Kafer is Assistant Professor of Feminist Studies at Southwestern University, Georgetown, TX.
+Alison Kafer is an assistant professor of Feminist Studies at Southwestern University.